Magnus Magnusson (1972-97 and Mastermind Celebrity Special: 2002)

 There has always been a considerable University Challenge/'Mastermind'-crossover, with many contestants from the former going on to take part in the latter (and occasionally vice versa), but 'Mastermind's' 2010 Grand Final almost certainly holds the record for the greatest number of former UC contestants competing in one edition of 'Mastermind'.
 The series winner, Jesse Honey, had been part of the Durham University team that had reached the UC semi-finals in 1999.
 Kathryn Johnson, who finished in second place, had been a member of the victorious British Library team in the 2004 UC 'Professionals' series.
 Barbara Thompson had been the captain of the Open University team that had won the 1985 UC series and had also reached the semi-finals in the 2002 'Reunited' series.
 Finally, Les Morrell had competed in the 2004/5 UC series as part of an East Anglia University team, who reached the second round.
 In addition, one other contestant, Mark Grant, was appearing in his second "Mastermind" Grand Final, having previously achieved the feat in 2005.
 The 2011 champion, Dr Ian Bayley, had previously been a contestant twice on 'University Challenge', reaching the second round on his first appearance (on behalf of Imperial College, London, in 1996) and the quarter-finals the second time (on behalf of Balliol College, Oxford, in 2001).
 Bayley later went on to become a 'Mastermind' finallist in 2009 and was narrowly beaten by Nancy Dickmann, which made him all the more determined to go one better in the 2011 series.
 (Oh, and he'd also previously won 'Brain of Britain', as Humphrys pointed out when presenting Bayley with the 'Mastermind' trophy).

 The rules were changed in 1995 to allow previous contenders, except finalists, to return.
 This has since been changed again to allow defeated finalists another go as well.
-Isabelle Heward has been a contender four times (1983, 1996, 2003, 2005) and reached the semi-finals on each of her last three entries.
-All of her specialist subjects have been related to the cinema.
-Sheila Altree has also appeared in four series (1980, 1985, 1997, 2007), the first time under her first married name, Sheila Denyer.
+Isabelle Heward may be the most prolific contender: she has appeared in five series (1983, 1996, 2003, 2005, 2016), reaching the semi-finals on each of her last four entries and winning the series at her fifth attempt, having advanced to the final via what is believed to be the first ever three-way tiebreak.
+Geoff Thomas won the title at his fourth attempt: he was a semi-finalist in 1994 and again in 2001's one-off Discovery Mastermind series, runner-up in 2003 and finally champion in 2006.
+Mark Grant has been a finalist twice, in 2005 and 2010, and he has appeared in at least 2 more series since, in which he has been a semi-finalist.
+Another contender who was in 2 grand finals is Richard Heller, having made it that far in 1996 and 2009.
+Sheila Altree also appeared in four series (1980, 1985, 1997, 2007), the first time under her first married name, Sheila Denyer.
 She won her heat in 1985 before someone tipped off the producers that Altree and Denyer were the same person and they disqualified her.
-Geoff Thomas won the title at his fourth attempt: he was a semi-finalist in 1994 and again in 2001's one-off Discovery Mastermind series, runner-up in 2003 and finally champion in 2006.

 A panel of clergy contested a heat at Norwich Cathedral in 1996 and the winner, Dr Richard Sturch, went on to win that series' grand final.
 When he returned for the 2010 'Champion of Champions' series, Sturch revealed that he had originally gone on mainly because, at the time, the clergy had not been getting a very good press within the field of quizzing and other aspects of popular culture, so he had wanted to try to redress the balance, as did the 'Mastermind' team, which was why they had decided to have an all-clergymen edition.
 However, it's also worth noting that the famous 'showbiz vicar', the Reverend David Smith, was still very active in the quizzing world at the time: he had always proved highly entertaining and knowledgeable in all the (many) shows he had been on.